DataDog/documentation/content/en/monitors/types/integration.md

 Create an integration metric monitor by following the instructions in the [metric monitor][3] documentation.
 Using the integration metric monitor type ensures the monitor can be selected by the integration monitor type facet on the [Manage Monitors][4] page.

-**Note**: The integration must submit metrics or service checks to configure an Integration monitor.
+**Note**: To configure an integration monitor, ensure that the integration submits metrics or service checks.

 #### Pick a check